ciarand/guzzle-docs/guide/service/service_descriptions.rst

 - ``json`` parameters flag a parameter as a top level key to add to a JSON object in the body.
 Nested values may be specified, with any number of nested ``Guzzle\Common\ToArrayInterface`` objects.
 - ``xml`` parameters flag a parameter as a top level element to add to an XML document in the body.
+- ``response_body`` Allow for an operation parameter to be used as the EntityBody used to store the body of a response.
 - (no location): If a parameter has no location attribute, then the parameter is simply used as a data value.

 .. note::